davidjosearaujo/dissertation/docs/3GPP Specification/3GPP TS 23.316 V18.6.0.md

    The procedure described in TS 23.502 [3] clause 4.2.2.2.3 may apply (the AMF decides if the Registration Request needs to be rerouted, where the initial AMF refers to the AMF)

 10.
+	1. AMF initiates a NAS security mode command procedure upon successful authentication as defined in TS 33.501

+	   The NAS security mode command is sent from the AMF to the W-AGF in a N2 Downlink NAS transport message

+	2. W-AGF responds to the AMF with a NAS Security Mode Complete message in a N2 Uplink NAS transport message.
+A NAS security context is created between W-AGF and AMF